bghira/SimpleTuner/OPTIONS.md

 - **What**: When provided, will allow SimpleTuner to ignore differences between the cached config inside the dataset and the current values.
 - **Why**: When SimplerTuner is run for the first time on a dataset, it will create a cache document containing information about everything in that dataset.
 This includes the dataset config, including its "crop" and "resolution" related configuration values.
 Changing these arbitrarily or by accident could result in your training jobs crashing randomly, so it's highly recommended to not use this parameter, and instead resolve the differences you'd like to apply in your dataset some other way.

+### `--data_backend_sampling`

+- **What**: When using multiple data backends, sampling can be done using different strategies.
+- **Options**:
+  - `uniform` - the previous behaviour from v0.9.8.1 and earlier where dataset length was not considered, only manual probability weightings.
+    - This is useful for DreamBooth training where you have a set of regularisation images and a set of subject images.
+You must set `ignore_epochs=True` on your regularisation dataset, and use this mode.
+  - `auto-weighting` - the default behaviour where dataset length is used to equally sample all datasets, maintaining a uniform sampling of the entire data distribution.
+    - This is required if you have differently-sized datasets that you want the model to learn equally.

 ### `--vae_cache_scan_behaviour`

 - **What**: Configure the behaviour of the integrity scan check.